2014 celebrity nude photo leak: Procurement and distribution

 The images were obtained via the online storage offered by Apple's iCloud platform for automatically backing up photos from iOS devices, such as iPhones.
 Apple later reported that the victims' iCloud account information was obtained using "a very targeted attack on user names, passwords and security questions", such as phishing and brute-force attack guessing.
-It was initially believed that the images were obtained using an exploit in the Find My iPhone service.
+It was believed that the images were obtained using an exploit in the Find My iPhone service.
 Court documents from 2014 indicated that one user created a fake email account called "appleprivacysecurity" to ask celebrities for security information.
 The photos were being passed around privately for at least a couple of weeks before their public release on August 31.
-There are claims that unreleased photos and videos exist.
+Some anonymous imageboard users at the time claimed that unreleased photos and videos exist.

 The hacker responsible for the leak, who described themselves as being a "collector", distributed the leaked images on the image boards 4chan and Anon-IB in exchange for Bitcoin.
 Ultimately, the images were widely circulated online via other channels, including Imgur and Tumblr.
-Celebrity gossip blogger Perez Hilton also re-posted some of the photos on his blog, but soon took them down and issued an apology, saying "he had acted in bad taste".
+Celebrity gossip blogger Perez Hilton also re-posted some of the photos on his blog, but soon took them down and issued an apology, saying he had "acted in bad taste".

 A major center of activity was the link-sharing website Reddit, where a subreddit, /r/TheFappening, was created for sharing the photos; in a single day, it amassed over 100,000 followers.
 Reddit administrators were criticized for allowing this to take place in an alleged violation of their anti-doxing rules.
 As McKayla Maroney claimed to be under 18 at the time the photos of her were taken, Reddit staff took photos of her down and warned that anyone re-posting them, or underage photos of Liz Lee which had been circulating prior to this incident, would be permanently banned from the site and could be prosecuted for distributing child pornography.
 On September 7, citing copyright issues, Reddit banned /r/TheFappening, also saying the workload of dealing with them had become too much.
 Reddit banned another subreddit named "Fappening" on the same day.